cloudfoundry/docs-dev-guide/installcf/install-go-cli.html.md

 To install gcf, download it from https://github.com/cloudfoundry/cli/releases then follow the instructions for your operating system.

-If you want to install the production release of cf, see [Install cf Version 5](install-ruby-cli.html).

 ## <a id="windows"></a>Install gcf on Windows ##